microsoft/Orb/CONTRIBUTING.md

 The Gitter Channel provides a place where the Community can get together and collaborate.
 It is actually great to see that folks have already started to collaborate and support each other there.

 [![Gitter](https://badges.gitter.im/microsoft-orb/community.svg)](https://gitter.im/microsoft-orb/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-The Orb team's presence in the room will be optional, at least for the foreseeable future.
-We hope the Community will use the room and have discussions.

 ## Reporting Issues